rkroban/AppleALCTool/README.md

 **What's new:**

-* Scan.py now outputs the audio codec and layoud ids of the user's device
+* Scan.py can now work on Intel devices